MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M05_ak.md

 8. Once you complete with the configuration profile settings, select **Save**.

-In this task, you have successfully created a configuration profiles that can be applied to Microsoft Teams devices.
+In this task, you have successfully created a configuration profile that can be applied to Microsoft Teams devices.

 #### Task 2 - Create a Microsoft Teams Room